Tythos/01-of-52--Introduction-and-Media-Production-Pipeline/README.md

 Specifically, in OpenShot and Audacity, I splice off the audio channel for some processing.
 This typically looks something like 1) noise reduction, 2) normalization, 3) click removal, and 4) pass filtering.
 Otherwise the YouTube content just isn't as consumable and I find it to be very annoying to listen to myself when I have to crank up the volume!
 It would be nice if more of these was included in the YouTube upload processing, but it isn't.

+Once the audio channel has been processed, I splice it back into the video in OpenShot and render it to a standard format for upload.

 ### Twitter

 Once the YouTube content is up, I'm ready to share the content on a general-purpose social network.
 This typically involves a link to the YouTube upload and the Dev.to article, both of which have excellent integration.
 The YouTube channel can link back to the Twith stream, and the Dev.to article already has a link to the GitHub.
 This provides a good record and means from which to share and broadcast any content follow-on (like comments or sequels), and is where most of the sharing and exposure takes place.